learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 ## Summary

 In this lab you learned how to calculate the covariance and correlation between variables.
 You also looked at mean normalization and dot products.
-Finally, you learned how to calculate these measures using pandas built in methods.
+Finally, you learned how to calculate these measures using pandas built-in methods.